n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 above-base marks or contextually appropriate mark-and-base ligatures.

 The `blws` feature replaces below-base-consonant glyphs with special presentation forms.
-This usually includes replacing consonants that are followed by the below-base-consonant form "Rakaar" with contextual ligatures.
+This usually includes replacing base consonants that are adjacent to the below-base-consonant form "Rakaar" with contextual ligatures.

 The `psts` feature replaces post-base-consonant glyphs with special